agilepro/software-craftsmanship/docs/Management/Source Management/source30-cvs-essentials.md

 *   **C** Uh-oh, it tried to merge the changes, but found a merge conflict.
 The conflicts are marked in the source file; you must go edit.
 Usually it will not build until you do so.
 *   **M** a file that you have modified, but did not receive any merged changes.

-If you get and U or C reports, then you must rebuild and make sure that the tests run (you have new source so you don’t want to check in something that might be broken).
+If you get and U or C reports, then you must rebuild and make sure that the tests run (you have new source so you don't want to check in something that might be broken).
 After the build and all tests pass you do UPDATE again.
 Repeat until you do an UPDATE and there are no U or C reports.
 Now you can commit.
 Go to a directory that is above all of the changes you have made, again for the example “Terminator” will do.

 ```